 Now that your team is working remotely, they’re going to need all kinds of resources, such as office supplies (mouses, headphones, pens etc), as well as support.
 Employees are the cogs of your machine, and with remote working, having this kind of support has never been more crucial to a businesses’ success.

 Normally, your team could walk up to you in the office and ask you or the office manager for what they need.
 Not anymore.

-This is where apps like Jotform come in.
+This is where employee management software like Jotform come in.
 Jotform lets you do all kinds of things, from filling out office supplies request forms to requesting work from other teammates and any other support and resources they may need.
-You can also customize your forms with your company logo and colors.
+You can also customize your forms with your company logo and colors!

 Video Conferencing Apps

-The good news is that there are lots of video conferencing apps available that let you do all of these things and more.
+The good news is, that there are lots of video conferencing apps available that will allow your remote team to work to its utmost potential.